 The MRC WIMM is still one of a relatively small number of international institutes in which outstanding medical research is so closely linked with basic science, with the aim of both producing pioneering translational research and training the next generation of scientists.

 Many of the major scientific breakthroughs at our Institute have had a strong translational impact.
 Our scientists have clarified how the HIV virus and the malaria parasite avoid the immune system and have developed vaccines for meningitis.
 Our work has established the molecular basis of thalassaemia and identified key genes and processes in a variety of human genetic diseases.
 Our researchers have discovered the mechanism by which cells and tissues can sense and adapt to oxygen levels (for which they received the Nobel Prize in Medicine or Physiology in 2019) and how paternal age can have an effect on disease.
 In addition we have shown how some severe neurological diseases result from immunological disorders that can be radically improved with new therapies.
-Recently, work from our researchers has led to a new set of national guidelines on leukaemia monitoring for children with Down Syndrome.
+In 2018, work from our researchers led to a new set of national guidelines on leukaemia monitoring for children with Down Syndrome.

 The translational impact of our research is also clear from our growing relationship with industrial partners.
 Half of our Faculty currently have productive relationships with biotech and pharma.
-Work at the Institute has generated many patents, and a number of start-up companies were founded by our scientists, including OxStem, Avidex (now Immunocore), Orbit Discovery, Oxford Immunotec and Zegami.
+Work at the Institute has generated many patents, and a number of start-up companies were founded by our scientists, including Avidex (now Immunocore), Orbit Discovery, Oxford Immunotec, Zegami (now Videntai), and Alethiomics.